-In accordance with the provisions of §295-106 E (8), of the Village Code, a detailed tree survey was conducted that identified all existing trees on the Site that are 8" and above dbh, and surveylocated each on a Tree Removal Plan (L-2.0).
+In accordance with the provisions of §295-106 E (8), of the Village Code, a detailed tree survey was conducted that identified all existing trees on the Site that are 8" and above dbh, and survey-located each on a Tree Removal Plan (L-2.0).
 The tree survey identified each tree by species, size, condition, whether it is invasive and if it is to be removed or preserved.
 The trees on the Site are generally second and third growth with an average dbh of 17".
 The largest tree on the site is a London planetree, which has a dbh of 70".
 No designated "Champion Trees" or old growth forest are present on the Site.
 Of the 486 trees identified on the Site, 11 are dead, 9 are in critical condition and 54 are in poor condition.
 320 of the existing trees (66%) are invasive species.
 The Proposed Action calls for the removal of 277 of the 486 trees.
 While tree removal is an unavoidable impact, over 27% of the trees to be removed are either dead, dying or in poor condition and 66% are invasive species.

 To mitigate the loss of existing trees, a Landscaping Plan (drawings L-1.0 - L-1.7) is proposed that consists of the addition of 429 trees, 569 shrubs and 9,515 perennials.
 90% of these new plantings are native species.
 Some non-native species are included in the Plan (such as Thuja), which has been specified because it provides superior screening and is proposed along Dudley Street.
 Invasive Tree of Heaven trees will be removed throughout the Site.
 During the site plan review phase, the Planning Board will review the landscape plan and work with the Applicant in an effort to meet the 100% native species standard established in the Village's Green Building Code.
 During the site plan review phase of this development, the Planning Board will also ensure that the provisions of the Green Building Code that deal with landscaping and invasive plants, are properly addressed.
-In reviewing the proposed planting plan, the Planning Board shall also take into consideration the environmental value of the trees to be removed as compared to the replacement trees using the methodologies set forth in the Town of Greenburgh Code Chapter 260, Trees, Community Management, while also taking into consideration other environmental benefits of the Proposed Action.